DavidRambo/dnr-hugo/content/post/MLA-2020/index.md

 Sterling includes some of the latter, to be sure, like the “rejuvination virus,” which eats away at old skin during two decades and leaves behind a fresh epidermis.
 But for the most part, microbes are simply there, constitutive of the environment, contributing to the unique makeup of worlds:

-{{< blockquote author="Sterling 12" >}}
+{{< blockquote caption="Sterling 12" >}}
 The smell was vile.
 Each of the ten circumlunar worlds of the Concatenation had its own native smell. [...]
 His nose began to run.
     Every Concatenate world faced biological problems as the habitat aged [...]
     Fertile soil required a minimum of ten million bacterial cells per cubic centimeter.
 This invisible swarm formed the basis of everything fruitful.
 Humanity had carried it into space.
 {{< /blockquote >}}

 When traveling to a new planet, one’s microbiome must adapt to the novel microbial flora both on the spaceship and at the destination.
 A nerdy drinking game could be devised for the audiobook revolving around the frequency of words related to microbially induced effluvia.
 Characters are constantly coughing, sneezing, and observing smaller organisms consuming their bodily detritus.
 There’s some overlap with Yong’s emphasis on the invisible necessity of microbes, but Sterling also emphasizes the messiness of microbes—something that is more at home in Steve Mould’s microbe primer for kids (there’s a lot of fart humor).

 {{< figureCupper
 img="mould-cover.jpg"
-caption="Steve Mould"
-command="Resize"
+caption="Steve Mould, The Bacteria Book (DK Children 2018)" command="Resize"
 options="300x"
 >}}